TolikPylypchuk/SharpHook/README.md

 SharpHook.Reactive provides two implementations of `IReactiveGlobalHook`:

-- `SimpleReactiveGlobalHook`.
-Since we are dealing with observables, it's up to you to decide when and where to handle the events through schedulers.
+- `SharpHook.Reactive.SimpleReactiveGlobalHook`.
+Since we're dealing with observables, it's up to you to decide when and where to handle the events through schedulers.
+A default scheduler can be specified for all observables.

-- `ReactiveGlobalHookAdapter` adapts an `IGlobalHook` to `IReactiveGlobalHook`.
+- `SharpHook.Reactive.ReactiveGlobalHookAdapter` adapts an `IGlobalHook` to `IReactiveGlobalHook`.
 All subscriptions and changes are propagated to the adapted hook.
+There is no default adapter from `IReactiveGlobalHook` to `IGlobalHook`.
+A default scheduler can be specified for all observables.

 ### Event Simulation